 Martyn Douglas Moxon

-Moxon scored nearly 30,000 runs in all forms of the game in his 18-year playing career, and he is now Yorkshire’s director of professional cricket, heading up the county’s backroom staff.
+Moxon scored nearly 30,000 runs in all forms of the game in his 18-year playing career, between 1980 and 1997, and he is now Yorkshire’s director of cricket, heading up the county’s backroom staff.

 His haul of 41 Yorkshire centuries in first-class cricket is bettered only Geoffrey Boycott post the Second World War, earning him a place amongst Yorkshire’s great players.

 One of the country’s most respected coaches, he instigated the club’s coaching restructure ahead of the 2012 summer, which saw Jason Gillespie and Paul Farbrace arrive at Headingley to head up the first and second XI coach respectively.
 It was an idea that has reaped significant rewards.

 Moxon debuted for Yorkshire, aged 19, in a John Player League match against Gloucestershire at Hull in July 1980 before his Championship bow against Essex at Headingley the following June, scoring a second-innings century.

 His 116 remains the second highest score by a Yorkshire debutant, with wicketkeeper Paul Gibb scoring 157 on debut in 1935.